Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 To apply for an SFC, a carrier needs to provide information and documentation about vehicle registration, insurance, operating status, nature of business, and safety and maintenance program.
 Carriers may also need to complete the pre-entry program for commercial carriers in some jurisdictions.
 This pre-entry program includes a course, a test, and a compliance review.
 Carriers in jurisdictions with pre-entry programs must designate a person responsible for safety who will take the training course and complete the required test.
 Not all jurisdictions in Canada have these programs.

 The cost and renewal requirements for a Safety Fitness Certificate (SFC) in Canada varies by province and territory.
-In Alberta, for example, the application fee for a new SFC is $150.
 The SFC is valid for one year and must be renewed annually.

 Other jurisdictions may have different requirements and deadlines for SFCs.